-Cellular phones, earbuds, and other electronic devices are disruptive to the educational process and shall not be VISIBLE during any instructional time or on the school campus; they are allowed on activity trips.
+Cellular phones, earbuds, and other electronic devices are disruptive to the educational process and shall not be Visible during the school day.

-- On the first violation, these devices will be confiscated and returned to the parent or legal guardian only and warned. - On the second violation, these devices will be confiscated and returned to the parent or legal guardian only and the student will serve 3 days of ISS. - On the third violation, these devices will be confiscated returned to the parent or legal guardian only and the student will serve 5 days ISS. - On the fourth violation, these devices will be confiscated and returned to the parent and the student will serve 3 days OSS. - Any further violations of this policy will result in placement in alternative school. - Refusal to turn phone in will result in a 5-day OSS and second refusal will result in placement in alternative school.
+- On the first violation, these devices will be confiscated and returned to the parent or legal guardian only and warned. - On the second violation, these devices will be confiscated and returned to the parent or legal guardian only and the student will serve 3 days of ISS. - On the third violation, these devices will be confiscated and returned to the parent or legal guardian only and the student will serve 5 days ISS. - On the fourth violation, these devices will be confiscated and returned to the parent and the student will serve 3 days OSS. - Any further violations of this policy will result in placement in alternative school. - Refusal to turn phone in will result in a 5-day OSS and second refusal will result in placement in alternative school.